 The Children and Families Act 2014 places a duty on schools to make arrangements to support pupils with medical conditions.
-Individual healthcare plans will normally specify the type and level of support required to meet the medical needs of such pupils.
+Where applicable, Individual Health Care Plans (IHCP's) normally specify the type and level of support required to meet the medical needs of such pupils.